alfin3/TraceDistML/README.md

 Towards this goal, as an Insight Fellow, I developed:
 1) a one-step provisioning of an on-premises capable k8s infrastructure to streamline infrastructure experimentation, and
 2) a higher-order functional approach to enable code simplicity and research flexibility in choosing the granularity of OpenTracing instrumentation for measuring latencies of model construction.
-Potential use cases of this approach include optimization of real-time systems that require output “freshness” and rapid A/B testing, such as real-time recommendation systems.
+Potential use cases of this "fit" measure include optimization of real-time systems that require output “freshness” and rapid A/B testing, such as real-time recommendation systems.

 ## tracedistml/infrastructure